Last Updated on May 25, 2023

 What not to miss when you visit Williamsburg, Brooklyn

-Our favorite days in Williamsburg are Saturdays and Sundays, when three of our five favorite New York markets take place in Williamsburg.
-On Saturdays (between April and November), head to the East River State Park for the Smorgasburg food market.
-On Saturdays, the Williamsburg Flea takes place just around the corner from there (51 N 6th Street).
+Our favorite days in Williamsburg are Saturdays and Sundays, when two of our favorite New York markets take place in Williamsburg.
+On Saturdays (between April and November), head to the Marsha P Johnson State Park for the Smorgasburg food market.
 The Artists & Fleas market at 70 North 7th Street is also open on weekends 10am to 7pm (year-round).
+A number of street vendors line Bedford Avenue, between North 3rd and North 8th Street, on weekends, too.

 Best place for coffee: Devocion (69 Grand Street), Partners Coffee (125 N 6th Street), Pueblo Querido (34 N 6th Street), Copper Mug Coffee (131 N 4th Street), Hungry Ghost (721 Metropolitan Ave & 231 Bedford Ave)